Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Supplementary materials

 \subsubsection{Interferometer designs and heterostructure concerns}

 The two critical aspects of interference device construction are the total active area of the device and the structure of the back scattering top gates.
 In addition, the orientation of the interferometer on the heterostructure with respect to the crystallographic axes influences device operation.
-These points are reviewed below, followed by tabulation of the samples and their interferometer device dimensions.
+These points are reviewed below.

 The total active area of the interferometer is smaller than the lithographic area shown in Figure~\ref{fig:S1-1}.
 With charging of the gates that define the area, gates $V_b$ and $V_s$, the lateral potential from the edges of those gates will deplete the 2D electron system away from the edges and toward the center of the area marked $A$.
 The depletion from these edges extends inward dependent upon the depth of the 2D system and the magnitude of the depletion voltage applied to the gates.
 This depletion away from the gate edges and into area $A$ results in an active area much smaller than the lithographic area.
 The active area is the area with the edge current of the charge corresponding to the bulk filling factor, which is both the bulk filling factor outside the interferometer and what should be the same filling factor through the center point of the constrictions and the center of the area $A$.
 Note that a series of edge currents will populate the space from the inner most edge, the bulk edge current, to the fully depleted edge, and these currents will correspond to the states between the bulk filling factor and zero filling factor.
 Proper operation of the interferometer produces reflection only of the inner most edge currents.